BlasBenito/myWebsite/content/post/13_code_optimization_2/index.markdown

 A complete overview on the role of algorithm design and data structures in code optimization is well beyond the scope of this post.
 However, if you wish to go further, I strongly recommend the classic book [The Algorithm Design Manual](https://mimoza.marmara.edu.tr/~msakalli/cse706_12/SkienaTheAlgorithmDesignManual.pdf), which bridges theory and practice with elegance.

-In the [next article](/2025/12/20/r-code-optimization-hardware-performance/) I will tackle some juicy stuff: vectorization, parallelization, and memory management.
+In the [next article](/2025/12/20/r-code-optimization-hardware-performance/) I will tackle some juicy stuff about how our code uses computational resources: vectorization, parallelization, and memory management.